isomerpages/nlb-eyeonasia/_india-know-working/01-business-culture.md

 Doing Business in India is a comprehensive guide and a must read for anyone who wants to explore all that India’s quickly growing economy (and spending power) has to offer.
 The authors dive into every significant aspect of the country and explain simply everything you need to know for successfully starting and running a business in India right at your fingertips.

-All rights reserved, All rights reserved, London : Lid Publishing, 2019.
+All rights reserved, London : Lid Publishing, 2019.

 <img src="/images/book-covers/indian-managers-and-organizations-boons-and-burdens.jpg" style="width:150px;" />